April 29, 2022

 Keep Mosquitoes Away With Mosquito Magician

 We want to help you keep mosquitoes away safely.
-You don’t need to use bleach — we created a completely safe, effective, and natural mosquito repellant called Mosquito Magician.
+You don’t need to use bleach — we created an effective and natural ingredient mosquito repellant called Mosquito Magician.

-It’s safe to use around your plants, kids, and pets.
+It’s safe to use around your kids and pets when used as directed.
 You will finally be able to enjoy cookouts, pool days, and hanging out in your yard with your family!